Citizens United v. FEC: Opposition

-Consumer activist Ralph Nader condemned the ruling, saying that "With this decision, corporations can now directly pour vast amounts of corporate money, through independent expenditures, into the electoral swamp already flooded with corporate campaign PAC contribution dollars."
+Consumer activist Ralph Nader condemned the ruling, saying, "With this decision, corporations can now directly pour vast amounts of corporate money, through independent expenditures, into the electoral swamp already flooded with corporate campaign PAC contribution dollars."
 When discussing the ruling and related developments, former President Jimmy Carter called the United States "an oligarchy with unlimited political bribery" in an interview with Thom Hartmann.
 Retired Supreme Court Justice Sandra Day O'Connor, whose opinions had changed from dissenting in Austin v.
 Michigan State Chamber of Commerce to co-authoring (with Stevens) the majority opinion in McConnell v.
-FEC twelve years later, criticized the decision only obliquely, but warned, "In invalidating some of the existing checks on campaign spending, the majority in Citizens United has signaled that the problem of campaign contributions in judicial elections might get considerably worse and quite soon."
+FEC 12 years later, criticized the decision only obliquely, but warned, "In invalidating some of the existing checks on campaign spending, the majority in Citizens United has signaled that the problem of campaign contributions in judicial elections might get considerably worse and quite soon."

-Constitutional law scholar Laurence H. Tribe wrote that "talking about a business corporation as merely another way that individuals might choose to organize their association with one another to pursue their common expressive aims is worse than unrealistic; it obscures the very real injustice and distortion entailed in the phenomenon of some people using other people's money to support candidates they have made no decision to support, or to oppose candidates they have made no decision to oppose."
-Cass Sunstein of Harvard University listed Citizens United as the "worst Supreme Court decision since 1960", noting that the decision is "undermining our system of democracy itself."
+Constitutional law scholar Laurence H. Tribe wrote, "talking about a business corporation as merely another way that individuals might choose to organize their association with one another to pursue their common expressive aims is worse than unrealistic; it obscures the very real injustice and distortion entailed in the phenomenon of some people using other people's money to support candidates they have made no decision to support, or to oppose candidates they have made no decision to oppose."
+Cass Sunstein of Harvard University listed Citizens United as the "worst Supreme Court decision since 1960", saying that it is "undermining our system of democracy itself."

-The New York Times stated in an editorial, "The Supreme Court has handed lobbyists a new weapon.
+The New York Times wrote in an editorial, "The Supreme Court has handed lobbyists a new weapon.
 A lobbyist can now tell any elected official: if you vote wrong, my company, labor union or interest group will spend unlimited sums explicitly advertising against your re-election."
 Jonathan Alter called it the "most serious threat to American democracy in a generation".
 The Christian Science Monitor wrote that the court had declared "outright that corporate expenditures cannot corrupt elected officials, that influence over lawmakers is not corruption, and that appearance of influence will not undermine public faith in our democracy".